 Virginia artist Janet Brome grew up in San Diego.
 She majored in art in college and worked as a fashion illustrator before serving in the Peace Corps in Bolivia.
 She then earned a Master of Teaching degree and worked in arts education in suburban Maryland where she designed and directed a teacher training program in the arts.
 This program, Project Arts, became a national model for arts education.

 In 1978 she became a mother and a potter.
 Her animal pots were sold in craft galleries throughout the country.
 In 1979 the family moved into an old schoolhouse in Limeton, Virginia where she and her husband made pots in the school kitchen.
 After ten years as a potter, Janet returned to the field of education as a Gifted and Talented Resource Teacher.

-Her work can be seen at Blue Spiral 1 Gallery in Asheville, NC, and at R.H.
-Ballard Art and Home in Washington, VA.
+Her work can be seen at Blue Spiral 1 Gallery in Asheville, NC, the Meghan Candler Gallery in Vero Beach, Fl, and at the R.H.
+Ballard Gallery in Washington, VA.

 Most of my time is spent creating screen sculptures.
 I am intrigued by metal screen and what it does when manipulated.
 By adding color, shaping and layering the wire mesh, I can create work that reveals surprises from every angle.
 The shadows cast by these pieces play an increasingly important role the longer I work in this medium.
 When making my screen sculptures, I simply try to be open to what the material wants to do... then I wrestle with the mechanical problems such as "What section can I assemble and still reach into to attach new parts?"